manueldidonna/pokemon-save-editor-android/README.md

  - Asynchronous  streams with [Flow & Coroutines](https://github.com/Kotlin/kotlinx.coroutines)
  - Image loading with [Coil](https://github.com/coil-kt/coil), backed by Coroutines

+ ## :art: Design
+ This application aims to have an attractive look that follows the most recent [material design guidelines](https://material.io/design).

  ## :rescue_worker_helmet: Contributions
 Patches/new features are encouraged, and may be submitted by forking this project and submitting a pull request.
 If your change is substantial, please raise an issue first to discuss it.